watatomo/wttm_qtbot/docs/stories.md

 Listed in "chronological" order.

-Stories marked with `☆` mean that the bot contains quotes from it that are translated by [its owner](https://watatomo.github.io/tl/).
-Not all of the lines I translated are in the wiki.
+Stories marked with a `☆` mean that the bot contains quotes from it that are translated by [its owner](https://watatomo.github.io/tl/).
+Not all of the lines he translated are on the wiki.

 Quote submissions are welcome!
 DM the bot on [Twitter](https://twitter.com/messages/compose?recipient_id=1281322573049954305) to submit one.
 Be sure to include the quote's source (story + chapter) as well.